 Ask your doctor about medications that may help.

 Chemotherapy and radiation can cause hair loss, or alopecia.
 Losing your hair can be upsetting because baldness is a visible reminder that you are being treated for cancer.
 Keep in mind that your hair will probably grow back after treatment.

 Consider cutting your hair before treatment starts.

-Think about getting a wig, hat, or scarf before your hair loss starts.
-That way, you can get a wig that matches your hair and you?ll be ready with head coverings, if you choose to use them.
+Think about getting a wig, hat, or cap before your hair loss starts.
+That way, you can get a wig that matches your hair and you’ll be ready with head coverings, if you choose to use them.

-Because your scalp may be more sensitive to temperature and sun, protect it with sunscreen and hats or scarves.
+Because your scalp may be more sensitive to temperature and sun, protect it with sunscreen and hats or caps.

 Increased infections (neutropenia)

 Throughout your treatment your doctor will take small samples of your blood for testing.
 One thing he or she is checking is your level of white blood cells.
 Many types of chemotherapy can cause low white blood cell counts, as can the cancer itself.
 Without enough white blood cells, your body may not be able to fight infection.
 If your doctor tells you that your white blood cell count is low, you may have a condition called neutropenia.
 Take these actions to stay healthy:

 Wash your hands often or use hand sanitizer throughout the day to kill germs.

 Call your doctor right away if you have any of these signs of infection: a temperature of 100.5° Fahrenheit or higher, severe chills, a cough, pain, a burning sensation during urination, or any sores or redness.